Lusaka Lusaka Province, Zambia Travel Guide

 Livingstone: Iconic natural amazement and adventure.
 South Luangwa: World-class walking safaris and exceptional wildlife viewing.
 Lower Zambezi: River-based safaris and elephant viewing in a stunning riverine environment.
 Lake Kariba (Siavonga): A large man-made lake offering relaxation, fishing, and boating, reachable by car from Lusaka.

-Start in Lusaka, then fly to Lower Zambezi National Park for a few days.
-From that point, sometimes direct flights exist to Mfuwe for South Luangwa National Park, creating a comprehensive safari experience before flying back to Lusaka.
+Start in Lusaka, then travel by air to Lower Zambezi Park For a few days.
+From there, sometimes direct flights exist to Mfuwe for South Luangwa National Park, creating a comprehensive safari experience before flying back to Lusaka.

 Begin in Lusaka, then fly or take a bus to Livingstone.
-Enjoy The Smoke that thunders and engage in various adventure activities.
+Enjoy Victoria Falls and engage in various adventure activities.
 From Livingstone, an extension to Chobe National Park in Botswana via the KAZA Uni-Visa is feasible for diverse wildlife viewing.

 For stays over a month, consider serviced apartments or Airbnb rentals for self-catering.
 Explore Lusaka's expat communities for social activities.
 Weekend trips across Zambia become feasible.